Theobragstad/ocean-adventure/README.md

 # ocean adventure

 Text (terminal)-based exploration/adventure game.
-This game helped me learn the basics of C++.
+This game helped me learn the basics of C++ as well as basic game design and mechanics such as game probabilities and user choices.

 Compile (all files must be in same directory):
 g++ -std=c++17 Game.cpp Inventory.cpp Player.cpp Map.cpp Boat.cpp Animal.cpp main.cpp